Your chihuahua puppy is an open book

 #1: Socialise (not)

 Ok so this is a departure from everything (including me) used to be told.
 We used to be told that our puppies should meet as many people and dogs as possible before they are sixteen weeks old, sixteen weeks being the theoretical ‘fear window’ cut off point.
 We were advised that we had to cram in as many experiences as possible before this magical date.
-However new thinking and research suggests that the ‘fear window’ idea is nonsense and pushing your puppy through a schedule of socialization can cause harm rather than good.
+However new thinking and research suggests that the ‘fear window’ idea is nonsense and pushing your puppy through a schedule of socialisation can cause harm rather than good.

 Your puppy does need to meet new people and other dogs, but they need to be very positive, gentle and controlled interactions.
-Tom Mitchell (Behavavet) teaches that one negative experience can outway a hundred positive ones.
+Tom Mitchell (Behavavet) teaches that one negative experience can out weigh a hundred positive ones.
 I believe this is the error we made with Prince.
 We diligently took him to puppy socialisation, he barked at everything and became very stressed.
 Now he’s a nightmare around other dogs and it’s taking a huge amount of work to undo the damage.
 So only introduce your puppy to a very gentle, calm older dog when you think he’s ready.
 Build on it gently and slowly.
 If your chihuahua is stressed and unhappy don’t do it.

 #2: Clean their teeth.